ibuttimer/TeamPicker/README.md

 ##### Terminal Window

->**Note:** The following instructions are intended to be executed from a terminal window in the project root folder,
+>The following instructions are intended to be executed from a terminal window in the project root folder,
 > in which the [virtual environment is activated](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#activating-a-virtual-environment).

 ##### Key Dependencies